lowlydba/dba-multitool/docs/README.md

 ## Scripts

-To quickly install/update all the scripts, use install_dba-multitool.sql or `Install-DbaMultiTool` from [dbatools :rocket:][dbatools].
+To install/update all the scripts, use install_dba-multitool.sql.

+Looking for ways to automate the scripts?
+Try `Install-DbaMultiTool` from [dbatools :rocket:][dbatools], or the Ansible collection [lowlydba.sqlserver][lowlydba.sqlserver].

 For detailed instructions and documentation, see [dba-multitool.org](https://dba-multitool.org)